Health care quality: Clinical pathways

+Staffing

+Research in care homes in England has shown that an organisation's staffing strategy can have an impact on the quality of care.
+More vacant positions in staff, for example, can lead to a worse rating by the Care Quality Commission (CQC).
+Also, better staff retention and improving work conditions can lead to higher quality care.

 Health professional perspective

 The quality of the health care given by a health professional can be judged by its outcome, the technical performance of the care and by interpersonal relationships.

 "Outcome" is a change in patients' health, such as reduction in pain, relapses, or death rates.
 Large differences in outcomes can be measured for individual medical providers, and smaller differences can be measured by studying large groups, such as low- and high-volume doctors.
 Significant initiatives to improve healthcare quality outcomes have been undertaken that include clinical practice guidelines, cost efficiency, critical pathways, and risk management.

 Clinical practice guideline

 "Technical performance" is the extent to which a health professional conformed to the best practices established by medical guidelines.
 Clinical practice guidelines, or medical practice guidelines, are scientifically based protocols to assist providers in adopting a "best practice" approach in delivering care for a given health condition.
 Standardizing the practice of medicine improves quality of care by concurrently promoting lower costs and better outcomes.
 The presumption is providers following medical guidelines are giving the best care and give the most hope of a good outcome.
 Technical performance is judged from a quality perspective without regard to the actual outcome - so for example, if a physician gives care according to the guidelines but a patient's health does not improve, then by this measure, the quality of the "technical performance" is still high.
 For example, a Cochrane review found that computer generated reminders improved doctors' adherence to guidelines and standard of care; but lacked evidence to determine whether or not this actually impacted patient centered health outcomes.